responsible-ai-collaborative/aiid/README.md

 gatsby build
 ```

-Alternately, you can update the settings without rebuilding if from `site/gatsby-site` you run:
+Alternatively, you can update the settings without rebuilding if from `site/gatsby-site` you run:

 ```
 node src/scripts/algolia-update.js